KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - **Screen**: All select contributions
 - **Demo**: Contributions view, filters, contribution details view, Download Zip
 - **Script**: The manager can browse through selected contributions across all faculties, apply filters, and open each one to view more details.
-However, they cannot make any changes to the content.
+However, they cannot make any changes to the contributions content.

 #### File Management